-If you are considering attending law school after earning your Cornell degree, the Center for Law and Society is designed to help you.
+If you are considering attending law school after earning your Cornell degree, the Program for Law and Society is designed to help you.
 With guidance from pre-law academic advisors and support from a wide range of activities sponsored by the center, you will be able to make a sound decision about a potential future in law.
 In fact, Cornell students have demonstrated a 89% law school acceptance rate compared to the national average of 82.8% (2009-2014).

 Pre-law academic program